UCIDataScienceInitiative/IntroToJulia/Markdown/IntermediateProblems.md

 Define a type `StrangMatrix` and define a dispatch such that `A*x` acts like a Strang matrix on a vector.

 ### Advanced Bonus

 Iterative solvers solve `Ax=b` and only require the definition of matrix multiplication.
 Thus utilize IterativeSolvers.jl to solve `Ax=b` for `b=rand(100)` using your lazy matrix type.
-Hint: you will need to define `A_mul_B!`.
+Hint: you will need to define `mul!` from `LinearAlgebra` (standard library).
 You will also need to define a different version of your Strang matrix which holds a size and has `Base.eltype` defined.

 ## Regression Problem